dsccommunity/SecurityPolicyDsc/README.md

 * **UserRightsAssignment**: Configures user rights assignments in local security policies.
 * **SecurityTemplate**: Configures user rights assignments that are defined in an INF file.
-* **SecuritySetting**: Configures additional Security Settings typically associated with SecurityPolicy.
+* **AccountPolicy**: Configures the policies under the Account Policy node in local security policies.
 * **SecurityOption**: Configures the policies under the Security Options node in local security policies.

 ## UserRightsAssignment